Music in Pictures

 But beyond publicity, these photographs capture an intimate sense of community.
 In one, his Laurel Canyon neighbor Joni Mitchell (a Scorpio, Diltz added) greets him from the window of the house her then-boyfriend Graham Nash celebrated in the song "Our House."
 In another, she and Nash whisper in the back seat of a car.
 Diltz created portraits of longtime friend Neil Young not only playing his "White Falcon" guitar on stage but hanging out on his farm with his beloved dog.

 Those days are gone, not due to changes in technology—Diltz finally switched to digital a few years ago—but to changes in access.
 In the '60s, music photographers were few and far between.
 Now there are 30 to 40 at every big rock show, and they can only shoot two or three songs.

 If you stop there, you'll never get great pictures, Diltz told the audience.
 Instead, you need to duplicate his process on a small scale.
-"You need to go to the rehearsal or the soundcheck 'Hey guys, just walk outside for a minute.'"
+"You need to go to the rehearsal or the soundcheck [and say] 'Hey guys, just walk outside for a minute.'"
 Then "you've got something nobody else has."